Arshavir777/mini-task-app/README.md

-# Laravel with Sail and Vue.js
+# Mini Task Management Application with Sail and Vue.js

 ## Setup Instructions

 ### Requirements
 - `docker` installed on your local machine.
 - `docker-compose` installed on your local machine.
+- `php8.3` installed on your local machine. (required for install packages only)
+- `composer` installed on your local machine. (required for install packages only)

 ### Clone the Repository
 ```bash